mauric/mauric.github.io/_posts/2025-21-10-Git-cheatsheet-but-spicy.md

 from there (which is actually what we want)

 --soft flags say that is not undo the changes, only undo the commit and move the head to the previous commit.

+## There's no fear on branches

+A new branch is a safe place.
+Do not be afraid of it, use it in your advantage.
+A new branch is a place where you can just try whatever you want and even broke everything if needed to test something new or extreme.
+Use this capability and put it in your side.
+Now.
+Be careful with branch names.
+Branches should be very very explicit in what they are doing or why they have been created just by reading their name.
+If you make a mistake a merge a different branch just because you put a similar name with another that have a "critical" failure product of a test you do the day before this error will pass on superior branches messing all the thing up.
+Think that probably the person merging your branch could not be you, or that day you went on a sick leave and some of your teammates must merge your changes.
+They have to be completely capable of doing it without you.
+Document branches clearly, use specific ticket or bug number, use tags like FIX, PATCH, BUG, DEV or other communications strategies.

+## Merge conflicts

+Hangle merge conflict as a discussion with someone else about ideas.
+Take your time and think that other developers can have spend a lot of hours putting effort in those changes.
+Handle merge conflict in VS code.
+Communicate with your team.
+Focus on the workflow to be natural and easy to show and explain.
+Don't try to go full terminal just because is fast and fancy.
+Be smart.

+## Forget about - git rebase -